-Phenotypic differences in both temperament and morphology can occur between wild and captive-bred individuals (O’Regan & Kitchener 2005; McDougall et al. 2006), which could decrease fitness in the wild (Jolly & Phillips 2021).
-Differences between captive and wild phenotypes can be caused by phenotypic plasticity, evolutionary change, or both processes.
+Phenotypic differences in both behaviour and morphology can occur between wild and captive-bred individuals (O’Regan & Kitchener 2005; McDougall et al. 2006), which could decrease fitness in the wild (Jolly & Phillips 2021).
+Differences between captive and wild phenotypes can be caused by phenotypic plasticity, changes in demographic structure, evolutionary change, or all processes.
 Phenotypic plasticity is the range of phenotypes an individual (or genotype) expresses across a range of environmental conditions, while evolutionary change is a change in allele frequencies underlying phenotypes caused by mutation, gene flow, genetic drift, and selection (West-Eberhard 2003; Walsh & Lynch 2018).